 http://www.sjsu.edu/anthropology/degrees/maa/programfaq/#proposal.
 It is recommended that students work with faculty member(s) and seek advice of the Graduate Coordinator as they formulate a project idea and begin their proposal.
 Sample proposals will be made available to all students by email or by individual requests of the Coordinator.

-- A student’s final proposal will be attached to a draft MOU coversheet which lists three proposed committee members—no signatures are required at this point, as the panel might result in some changes to this committee—and the documents will be submitted as a single pdf to the Graduate Committee (email@example.com) by the specified deadline in the Spring semester.
+- A student’s final proposal will be attached to a draft MOU coversheet which lists three proposed committee members—no signatures are required at this point, as the panel might result in some changes to this committee—and the documents will be submitted as a single pdf to the Graduate Committee (email@example.com) by the specified deadline in each semester.

 - Within 2-4 weeks of notification to the student, the First Year Review panel will be held to allow private meetings between each student and the committee.
 At the panel review, students have opportunity to provide a written response to the faculty evaluation for their file, discuss matters of concern or questions, and finalize which faculty will serve on the their three-person thesis/project committee.
 Students are expected to speak directly to how they will improve their proposals in the areas identified by faculty reviewers as being in need of improvement.